lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 TBD

-#### Fragmentation Parameters in Unacknowledged Mode

-* Rule ID

-* DTag

-* FCN

-* Retransmission Timer

-* Inactivity Timer

-* MAX_ACK_Retries

-* MAX_ATTEMPS

-TBD

-## IP Data Over Control Plane
+## Data over Control Plane
 The Non-Access Stratum (NAS), conveys mainly control signaling between the UE and the cellular network [TGPP24301].
-The NAS makes the lower layer transparent to the transmission as a tunnel.
-And so in this case, either SCHC C/D and F/A are deployed between the User Equipment and the C-SGN (service in the MME) or
-SCHC header compression and fragmentation are done E2E from the UE to the PGW where the tunnel ends before going to the Application Server.
+NAS is transported on top of the Access Stratum (AS) already mentioned in the previous section.
+NAS has been adapted to provide support for user plane data transmissions to reduce the overhead when transmitting infrequent small quantities of data.
+This is known as Data over NAS (DoNAS) or Control Plane CIoT EPS optimization.
+In DoNAS the UE makes use of the pre-established NAS security and piggyback uplink small data into the initial NAS uplink message, and uses an additional NAS message to receive downlink small data response.
+The data encryption from the network side is performed by the C-SGN in a NAS PDU.
+Additional details of DoNAS are given in the Appendix.
+In this scenario SCHC can be applied in the NAS protocol layer instead of PDCP.
+The same principles than for user plane transmissions applies here as well.
+The main difference is the physical placing of the SCHC entities in the network side as the C-SGN (placed in the core network) is the terminating node for NAS instead of the eNB.

 ~~~~~~